Bhutan, Ecoluxury with Como Hotels

 Day 1, Delhi

-Afternoon dedicated to visiting the Mausoleum of Emperor Humayun (1565), the 13th-century archaeological area with the Qutb Minar, the Victory Tower, symbol of Delhi, the Friday Mosque (1650) where 25,000 people can pray, from outside the Raj Ghat and the India Gate.
+Breakfast.
+Free morning to relax.
+Lunch on your own.
+Afternoon dedicated to visiting the Mausoleum of Emperor Humayun (1565), the 13th-century archaeological area with the Qutb Minar, the Victory Tower symbol of Delhi, the Friday Mosque (1650) where 25,000 people can pray; from the outside, the Raj Ghat and India Gate.
+Return to the hotel, dinner, and overnight stay.

 Day 2, Delhi - Paro

-Afternoon visit to Ta Dzong, originally built as a watchtower to oversee the Paro Dzong, now houses the Kingdom's National Museum and boasts ancient Thangkha paintings, textiles, weapons and armour, household items and a rich assortment of natural and historical artefacts.
-Walk along the trail to visit Rinpung Dzong, meaning ‘Jewel Heap Fortress’, which has a long and fascinating history.
-Along the wooden galleries that line the courtyard of the Rinpung Dzong are beautiful wall paintings illustrating Buddhist tradition.
+In the afternoon, visit Ta Dzong, originally built as a watchtower to supervise Paro Dzong, now home to the Kingdom's National Museum and boasting ancient Thangkha paintings, textiles, weapons and armor, household items, and a rich assortment of natural and historical artifacts.
+Walk along the path to visit Rinpung Dzong, which means “Fortress of the Jewel Pile,” which has a long and fascinating history.
+Along the wooden galleries that line the courtyard of Rinpung Dzong are beautiful murals illustrating Buddhist tradition.
+Evening visit to the Paro market and walk along the main street of the city.
+Dinner and overnight stay at the hotel.

 Day 3, Paro - Bumthang

+Full board.
 Transfer to the airport and flight to Bumthang.
 Arrival and check-in at the hotel.
 Lunch.

 Day 4, Bumthang